-You begin to notice significant pain in your ear, interrupting your day.
+You begin to notice an increased sense of pressure and pain in your ear that interrupts your day.
 Should you make a doctor’s appointment for your earache or go straight to the emergency department?

 When to Go to the ER for Ear Pain

 You should consider seeking emergency care if you experience the following symptoms with ear pain: